VladimirMarkelov/ttdl/README.md

 Special dates are:

+- `none` - a date is unset; the value can be used as a single value or as only one end of a range.
+In latter case the filter works as two filters combined: an open range with a real date, and all todos that have the date field empty
 - `today`, `tomorrow`, `yesterday` - their meaning is clear
 - `first` - first day of the next month
 - `-first` - first day of this month or the previous month(in case of today is the 1st)